phrenotype/pest/README.md

 Using the build tool, you can generate three different types of bash files that will perform differently.

-- Wiper : Will consistently wipe the webroot and replace the index.php/index.html with a custom message
+- Loop wiper : Will consistently wipe the webroot and replace the index.php/index.html with a custom message.
+Runs in an infinite loop.

-- Cron Wiper : Same as the wiper, but will be used as a cron job
+- Cron wiper : Same as the **loop**, but runs only once as it is intended to be added as a cron job.

 # How it works